rpelizzi/addon-proxy/README.md

 # addon-proxy

-Allows Firefox addon-sdk extensions to modify incoming HTML and JS responses.
-Usage:
+Provides a clean API for Firefox addon-sdk extensions to modify incoming HTTP responses.
+To begin modifying responses, just call `rewrite({...})` and pass an object with the optional properties `html`, `js`, `other`.

+In addition, the argument can have a `responses` property, which is a shorthand to return pre-computed responses if the requested URL contains the provided pattern (but note that the original request is still sent, and the response maintains the original response's status code and headers).

+## Usage

     var proxy = require("addon-proxy");